1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 PURPOSEFUL BUSINESS TRAVELER

-Represents female professionals at T2 terminal.
+Represents female professionals at Terminal 2.
 Time-pressed, she knows what she needs before she walks in.
 Expects quality products and excellent service.
-Her question: Does this meet my needs quickly so I can keep moving?
+Her question: Does this meet my needs quickly so I can keep moving? -

 ASIA-BOUND REPEAT CUSTOMER